psmass/DDS-Data-model-Example/CommandResponse/README.md

 **One Controller requesting Command/Status/ request to one of many Devices**

+ 	Notes:
-(note this is still one-to-one relationship, but a given command instance can be sent to many controllers, one at a time.)
+		1. This is still one-to-one relationship, but a given command instance can be sent to many controllers, one at a time.
+		2. The device must first announce itself (and potentially be accepted/handshake) for the controller to recognize a new device to control

 Use-case Single or redundant Controller to many devices (but one at a time), e.g., as a device 'Announces itself' the controller solicits the devices capacity or capabilities before commanding it.